 2013 Château Pédesclaux La Fleur Pauillac, Bordeaux

-This right-bank (Médoc) Bordeaux wine by Pauillac winery Château Pédesclaux is a blend of 75% Merlot, 20% Cabernet Sauvignon, and 5% Petit Verdot that was aged for 16 months in wine barrels (1/3 new and 2/3 used).
+This left-bank (Médoc) Bordeaux wine by Pauillac winery Château Pédesclaux is a blend of 75% Merlot, 20% Cabernet Sauvignon, and 5% Petit Verdot that was aged for 16 months in wine barrels (1/3 new and 2/3 used).

 This 2013 Pauillac wine comes in a shiny, but rather dark red color.
 Red with purple hues, rather youthful to the rim.